 - PTP income

 The 20% Qualified Business Income starts getting reduced as the total income for the year 2022 exceeds $164,900 for single filers or $329,800 for joint filers.
-For 2021, the limits are $164,900 for single filers and $329,800 for joint filers.Following phase-out table explains when the QBI deduction starts reducing and when completely stopped.
+For 2023, the limits are $182,100 for all filing other than MFJ filers and $364,200 for joint filers.Following phase-out table explains when the QBI deduction starts reducing and when completely stopped.

 How did the qualified business income deduction work?